* Special Notice *

 (click here to see a small map)

 It can be found at Via Fara 15, Milan Italy, 20124.
 Phone (02)6703185 Fax number (02) 66987568.
-The Castle,

-known as 'Castello Sforzesco' is just a couple miles South/West of Osvaldo's shop (things change, but in
+Castle, (of great Tarot historical importance), known in Italy as 'Castello Sforzesco' is just a couple miles

 Tickets for buses & trams can be purchased at many newspaper kiosks, tobacco shop/bars and the